AriFordsham/GHCWiki/status/slpj-tickets.md

 - [\#2116](https://gitlab.haskell.org//ghc/ghc/issues/2116): GHCi should load as much of the module as it can
 - [\#2207](https://gitlab.haskell.org//ghc/ghc/issues/2207): Load interfaces for GHC.\* even without -O
 - [\#1231](https://gitlab.haskell.org//ghc/ghc/issues/1231): Better deprecations

+---

+## Not sure what to do about these

+- [\#2284](https://gitlab.haskell.org//ghc/ghc/issues/2284): the state-hack "optimisation" causes much re-computation